katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/marilyn.md

 headimage: //images.quru.com/image?src=/kwf/KWFMarilyn2012.jpg
 otherimages:
   - //images.quru.com/image?src=/kwf/KWFMarilyn.jpg
 summary: A side table designed so that the legs flow seamlessly from the top and the structural ‘undercarriage’ provides ‘cubby hole’ style storage.
-Three produced, one each in ash, oak and walnut.
+Available in ash or walnut.
 houzzcategory: Console Tables
 ---
 _1125 mm x 375 mm x 850 mm high, (44&frac14;&rdquo; x 14&frac34;&rdquo; x 33&frac12;&rdquo;)_

 A side table designed so that the legs flow seamlessly from the top and the structural ‘undercarriage’ provides ‘cubby hole’ style storage.
-Three produced, one each in ash, oak and walnut.
+Available in ash or walnut.